frolenkov-nikita/udacity-project-6/readme.md

 therefore weight & height should be somehow displayed outside of the plot.
 Making them adjustable by a slider allows reader to explore the data.

-Two clickable links “Players with top HR” and “Players with top AVG” will show the reader a specific finding about which players have best performance.
+Short text under main char with clickable links will explain important trends and would be like a martini glass.

 4. Feedback
 ========